MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/solutions-for-remote-data-access.md

 In this example, your application never directly connected to the data source; IIS did.
 And IIS accessed the data by means of ADO.

 > [!NOTE]
-> <P>The client/server application does not have to be based on the Internet or an intranet (that is, Web-based) — it could consist solely of compiled programs on a local area network.
-However, the typical case is a Web-based application.</P>
+> The client/server application does not have to be based on the Internet or an intranet (that is, web-based)—it could consist solely of compiled programs on a local area network.
+However, the typical case is a web-based application.

 Because some visual control, such as a grid, check box, or list, may use the returned information, the returned information must be easily used by a visual control.

 You want a simple and efficient application-programming interface that supports three-tier systems, and returns information as easily as if it had been retrieved on a two-tier system.
 Remote Data Service (RDS) is this interface.

-## The Solution
+## The solution

-RDS defines a programming model — the sequence of activities necessary to gain access to and update a data source — to gain access to data through an intermediary, such as Internet Information Services (IIS).
+RDS defines a programming model—the sequence of activities necessary to gain access to and update a data source — to gain access to data through an intermediary, such as Internet Information Services (IIS).
 The programming model summarizes the entire functionality of RDS.